 2. Reconsider your inventory management strategy

-Practicing perpetual inventory doesn’t have to be difficult, either.
-With the help of the right inventory software, even large teams can work together to manage inventory perpetually all over the country.
-For example, features like in-app barcode and QR code scanners allow users to check items in and out, move items from one folder to another, or update item details in the blink of an eye.
+Practicing perpetual inventory doesn’t have to be difficult or time-consuming.
+With the help of an in-app barcode and QR code scanner, users can check items in and out, move items from one folder to another, or update item details in the blink of an eye—and from anywhere, at any time.

 3. Use reports to make data-informed decisions

-Whether a business is already using inventory software or has decided to try one out in the new year, make 2023 the year when your team really leans on data-rich reports.
-With the help of good inventory software, these easy-to-run, easy-to-customize reports provide crucial details about your inventory, even if it’s spread out all over the globe.
+Make this year the year when your team really leans on data-rich reports to make intelligent choices about inventory control.
+With the help of inventory software, easy-to-run, easy-to-customize reports can provide crucial details about your inventory all in one place, even if it’s spread out across multiple locations.

 4. Improve your demand forecasting

-Another significant benefit of good inventory records?
-The ability to correctly forecast demand for inventory.
+Another significant benefit of data-rich inventory records is the ability to correctly forecast demand.
 While there are various ways to predict how much inventory your business will need in the future, all demand forecasting methodologies have one thing in common: they lean on excellent data.

 Once your business maintains accurate, perpetual inventory records on software that enables advanced reporting, figuring out exactly what inventory you need and when will be much simpler.